 privs The default Solaris privileges to use when constructing a new privilege set for a command.
 This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
-If the privs option is specified but the limit privileges of the executing process is set to privs.
+If the privs option is specified but the limit privis option is not, the limit privileges of the executing process is set to privs.
 The default privileges may be overridden on a per-command basis in sudoers.
-This option is only available if sudoers is built on Solaris 10 or higher.
-The default SELinux role to use when constructing a new security context to run the command.
+This option is only available if sudoers is built on Solaris 10 or higher. role The default SELinux role to use when constructing a new security context to run the command.
 The default role may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support.